OriginTrail/starfleet-node/tests/README.md

 ### Starfleet blockchain node setup

-The first requirement for testing is running a custom substrate node, one derived from the Moonbeam substrate node, found at [https://github.com/OriginTrail/starfleet-node](https://github.com/OriginTrail/starfleet-node)
+The first requirement for testing is running a custom substrate node, found at [https://github.com/OriginTrail/starfleet-node](https://github.com/OriginTrail/starfleet-node)

 Clone the repo using the `feature/builders-demo` branch:
 ```sh